ckan/ckan-docker/README.md

 For convenience the CKAN_SITE_URL parameter should be set in the .env file.
 For development it can be set to http://localhost:5000 and non-development set to https://localhost:8443

-## 13. Create and Manager users
+## 13. Manage new users

-1. Create a user on host, For example to create a new user called 'admin'
+1. Create a new user from the Docker host, for example to create a new user called 'admin'

    `docker exec -it <container-id> ckan -c ckan.ini user add admin email=admin@localhost`